bg7/bg7.github.com/source/licensing/index.markdown

 sharing: true
 footer: true
 ---
-{% pullquote %}

 We truly believe in open source; but we enjoy more doing things than writing long, grandiose manifests about open science, open data, whatever.
-So, {" bg7 is as open source as you can get: AGPLv3 licensed "} [_Affero General Public License v3_](http://www.gnu.org/licenses/agpl.html).
+So,  bg7 is as open source as you can get: AGPLv3 licensed: [_Affero General Public License v3_](http://www.gnu.org/licenses/agpl.html).
-{% endpullquote %}

 In short, this is a modified version of GPLv3, adding a clause requiring that the complete source code be made available to any network user of the AGPL-licensed work.
 And, if you want the shortest version:

 - AGPLv3: the most viral, strong copyleft license.

-Here's a nice explanation of AGPLv3, interms of what you can do with AGPLv3 code
+Here's a nice explanation of AGPLv3, in terms of what you can do with AGPLv3 code

 - [AGPLv3 explained - fíam](http://fi.am/entry/agplv3-explained/)